isabella232/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

 1. After the files are committed to Git Repository, [Run the pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/deploying-code.html).

-    After pipeline run is successful, Adaptive Forms Core Components enabled for the corresponding environment.
-Additionally, an Adaptive Forms (Core Components) template and Canvas 3.0 theme are added to your Forms as a Cloud Service environment, providing you with options to customize and create Core Components based Adaptive Forms.
+    After pipeline run is successful, Adaptive Forms Core Components are enabled for the corresponding environment.
+Also, an Adaptive Forms (Core Components) template and Canvas 3.0 theme are added to your Forms as a Cloud Service environment, providing you with options to customize and create Core Components based Adaptive Forms.

 ## Frequently Asked Questions {#faq}

-**What are core components?**
+### What are core components? {#core-components}

 The [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) are a set of standardized Web Content Management (WCM) components for AEM to speed up development time and reduce maintenance cost of your websites.

-**What all is capabilities are added on enabling core components?**
+### What all capabilities are added on enabling core components? {#core-components-capabilities}

 When the  Adaptive Forms Core Components are enabled for your environment, a blank Core Components based Adaptive Form template and Canvas 3.0 theme are added to your environment.
 After enabling Adaptive Forms Core Components for your environment, you can: